tbultel/kegcip/README.md

-# kepcip
+# kegcip
-Clean In Place controller for Beer Keps
+Clean In Place controller for Beer Kegs

 Inspired from various existing CIP (Clean In Place) Open Source projects, this one aim to be a kind of best-off, leveraging the original designers spirit and